tskit-dev/msprime/docs/api.rst

     Special reserved value, representing the null node.
 If the parent of a given node is null, then this node is a root.
 Similarly, if the children of a node are null, this node is a leaf.

+.. data:: msprime.NULL_POPULATION = - 1

+    Special reserved value, representing the null population ID.
+If the population associated with a particular tree node is not defined, or population information was not available in the underlying tree sequence, then this value will be returned by :meth:`.SparseTree.get_population`.

 .. autofunction:: msprime.load